Hyperkalemia – Diagnosis, Symptoms, and Treatment

 - Intravenous bicarbonate – drives potassium into cells

 - Inhaled Ventolin or ProAir (albuterol) – drives potassium into cells.

 - Kayexalate (sodium polystyrene) – gets rid of potassium through the gastrointestinal tract

 - Lasix (furosemide) - Loop diuretics removes potassium through the kidneys

-Patients that do not respond to these medical treatments may require placement of a catheter and initiation of dialysis.
-Dialysis is a procedure by which is a machine helps play the role of your kidneys by filtering your blood and removing excess fluid.
-Patients with acute kidney injury, significant electrolytes abnormalities, or certain drug intoxications can greatly benefit from dialysis.
+Patients who do not respond to these medical treatments may require catheter placement and initiation of dialysis.
+Dialysis is a procedure by which a machine substitutes your kidney functions by filtering your blood and removing excess fluid.
+Patients with acute kidney injury, significant electrolytes abnormalities, or specific drug intoxications can significantly benefit from dialysis.

-Patients with acute kidney injury that have gradual improvement in kidney function may be able to discontinue dialysis – however, patients with end-stage chronic kidney disease are dependent on dialysis unless they receive a renal transplant.
+Patients with acute kidney injury that have a gradual improvement in kidney function can discontinue dialysis.
+However, patients with end-stage chronic kidney disease are dependent on dialysis unless they receive a renal transplant.

-Long-term treatment of hyperkalemia generally involves avoiding foods that are high in potassium – including bananas, tomatoes, potatoes, and prunes to name a few.
-Patients are also usually counseled about medications that may be contributing such as NSAIDS, ACEI’s, ARBs, and Aldactone (spironolactone).
-It also generally involves adequate hydration and use of loop diuretics Lasix (furosemide).
+Long-term treatment of hyperkalemia generally involves avoiding foods that are high in potassium – including bananas, tomatoes, potatoes, and prunes, to name a few.
+Patients are also usually counseled about medications that may be contributing, such as NSAIDs, ACEI’s, ARBs, and Aldactone (spironolactone).
+It also generally involves adequate hydration and loop diuretics Lasix (furosemide).
 Patients may also benefit from a new class of medications called cation exchange polymer – the currently available formulation in the United States is Veltassa (patiromer).

 - Giebisch GH, Wang WH.
 Potassium transport--an update.
 J Nephrol 2010; 23 Suppl 16:S97. - https://www.ncbi.nlm.nih.gov/pubmed/21170894